paulsinclair51/briteTest/docs/Contributor_Guide.md

 ## 8. Release

-- **Purpose**: Publish a version for users for a set of PRs.
-- **Status**: Immutable and public.
-- **Timing**: After the PRs (pull requests) for the release are merged and approved.
-- **Audience**: End users.

-Before releasing:
+A **Release** is the act of publishing a specific version for public use.
+It packages approved and merged changes into a versioned, immutable snapshot that users can download and depend on.

+### Release Workflow

+#### Step 1: Before Releasing

-- Prepare a release note.
+- Prepare a preliminary release note for user that summarizes the changes.
 - Verify if release qualifies as a major, minor, patch, or documentation-only,
-- Verify modified versioned files have the correct versions per the Version Guidelines.
+- Verify modified versioned files have the correct versions consistently across all files per the Version Guidelines.
+- Ensure API compatibility guidelines are followed.
+- Document all breaking changes with migration guidance.
+- Test thoroughly.
+- Finalize a clear and concise release note.

+#### Step 2: Validate Changes

+- Run `make run` to ensure all tests pass
+- Run `make pdf` to verify branding updates in generated documents
+- Perform repository-wide text search for stale old-version references
+- Ensure all changes align with API compatibility guidelines:
+  - Do not change API signatures.
+  - Do not change API behavior.
+  - Do not change exit and return code meanings.
+  - Deprecate before removing.
+  - Provide migration guidance for major changes.

+#### Step 3: Create Release Commit

+- Create a commit with clear message documenting the release.
+- Include version updates for all files.
+- Include updated documentation and version history tables.
+- Optionally, update `README.md` with release notes.

+#### Step 4: Tag and Publish

+- Tag the commit with the new version (e.g., `v1.2.3`).
+- Push the tag to the repository.
+- Create a GitHub release with the release note.
+- Make the release publicly available for download.
 </details>

 <details>